lubeda/EspHoMaTriXv2/README.md

 ## Integration in Home Assistant

-To control your display it has to be integrated in Home Assistant.
+To control your display, it has to be integrated in Home Assistant.
 Then it provides a number of services, all prefixed with the configured `devicename` e.g. "ehmtx".
 See the default services marked as **(D)** [above](#services), but you can add your own (see alarm and screen).

 ### Services

 All communication with Home Assistant use the homeasistant-api.
-The services can be provided by default or also defined additionally in the yaml.
+The services can be provided by default or also defined additionally in the YAML.
 To define the additional services you need the id of the ehmtx-component e.g. ```id(rgb8x32)```.

 ### Use in Home Assistant automations

 The easiest way to use ehmtx as a status display is to use the icon names as trigger id.
-In my example i have an icon named "wind" when the sensor.wind_speed has a new state this automation sends the new data to the screen with the icon named "wind" and so on.
+In my example I have an icon named "wind" when the sensor.wind_speed has a new state, this automation sends the new data to the screen with the icon named "wind" and so on.

 ```yaml
 alias: EHMTX 8266 Test